worthpointlabs/terratest/examples/helm-basic-example/README.md

 - Helm Template tests are tests designed to test the logic of the templates.
 These tests should run `helm template` with various input values and parse the yaml to validate any logic embedded in the templates (e.g by reading them in using client-go).
 Since templates are not statically typed, the goal of these tests is to promote fast cycle time
-- Helm Integration tests are tests that are designed to deploy the infrastructure and validate the resource configurations.
+- Helm Integration tests are tests that are designed to deploy the infrastructure and validate that it actually works as expected.
 If you consider the templates to be syntactic tests, these are semantic tests that validate the behavior of the deployed resources.

 The helm chart deploys a single replica Deployment resource given the container image spec.
 This chart requires the